jonahaag/MOB-SLAM/docs/README.md

-# Model-based SLAM
+# MOB-SLAM

-MobSLAM is a Simultaneous Localization and Mapping system for deformable environments.
+MOB-SLAM is a Simultaneous Localization and Mapping system for deformable environments.
 This repository contains a graphical user interface that enables

 * the display of a [SOFA simulation](https://www.sofa-framework.org)